Chuuk Micronesia Travel Guide

 Pre-booking secures your spot, more significant than minor discounts here.

 While choices are few, selecting the proper dive resort significantly shapes your Chuuk experience.
-Consider facilities that align with your diving goals and comfort desires.
+Consider facilities which fit with your diving goals and comfort desires.

 Established dive resorts are the most suitable option for reliable dive infrastructure and comfort.

-Smaller, locally-run guesthouses exist for tighter budgets, with very basic facilities.
+Smaller, locally-run guesthouses exist for tighter budgets, with very rudimentary facilities.

 Dive resorts accommodate families, but Chuuk targets experienced divers.
 Activities outside diving are few.